 Andrew Baird is the President & CEO of the global hub of the Education For Employment Network (EFE-Global).
 Previously, Andrew was the Program Area Director, Workforce and Economic Development Group for RTI International, where he led a team of 130 employees and a $150 million portfolio.
 There, he provided leadership, strategic direction and technical support in workforce development, livelihoods, entrepreneurship, youth, and other areas closely related to EFE's work.
 Andrew brings to EFE more than twenty-five years of experience in advancing private sector-led strategies to create inclusive employment and livelihoods around the world - including in several countries where EFE operates.
 He co-founded the Global Center for Youth Employment, a membership-based organization devoted to developing collective solutions to the challenges of youth employment.
 Andrew is a skillful business development expert and has managed a number of long-term donor-funded projects.
 He has held leadership positions in a range of organizations in the field and home offices of RTI International, Making Cents International, Chemonics International, and the Peace Corps.
 Andrew holds a BA from The College of Wooster and an MA from Johns Hopkins School of Advanced International Studies.

-Ana Martiningui has fifteen years of experience in corporate communications and engagement, business development, project management, and research in the non-profit and private sectors.
-Before joining the EFE Network in 2016, she was Communications Chief and Publications Coordinator at the international think tank FRIDE, organisation she joined in 2004.
+Ana Martiningui has over fifteen years of experience in corporate communications and engagement, business development, project management, and research in the non-profit and private sectors.
+She joined the EFE Network in 2016 managing business development and research in EFE-Europe, and became the organization's Acting Director in 2020.
+Prior, she was Communications Chief and Publications Coordinator at the international think tank FRIDE, organisation she joined in 2004.
 During the same period, she also acted as Communications Advisor for several institutes, including Concordia21, DARA, ECFR, Toledo International Centre for Peace or the Global Observatory.
 Previously, she worked in the private sector at Globalia Corporation, one of the largest holdings of the travel and tourism industry.
 She holds an MA (Hons) in International Relations from the University of St. Andrews and an MA in International Relations and Communications from the University Complutense of Madrid.
 She is author and editor of various publications on communications, European foreign policy, youth unemployment and the Middle East and North of Africa.

 Amr Abdallah has over 20 years of experience working in the MENA region in senior roles in non-for-profit, public and private sector.
 Prior to joining EFE, Mr. Abdallah served as part of the MENA leadership team at the International Foundation for Electoral Systems (IFES).
 Before moving to the US, he taught Public Administration, Principles of Business Administration, Strategic Management and Business Policy at Egyptian and Arab Universities.
 He held several Senior Executive level positions in projects funded by international donor organizations like USAID, UNDP and is used to mediating and facilitating negotiations at the highest levels of national and international institutions.
 He has significant professional experience in designing, directing, implementing and evaluating public, private programs, and performing management-consulting services to government, public and private companies and institutions in the MENA region.
 Amr joined EFE in 2015.